National Electrical Code Top Ten Tips: Article 610, Cranes and Hoists

 short.

-define crane or hoist.
+- What is a crane or hoist?
 Most of us know what these are, but if you don't then

 here's a working definition applicable to Article 610.
-A crane or hoist is a
+A hoist is a

 motor-driven mechanical device used to lift an object deemed too heavy or

-- Since cranes and hoists are motor-driven devices, Article 610 is really
+- Since (for the purposes of Articl 610) cranes and hoists are motor-driven devices, Article 610 is really

 about a particular motor application.
 Article 430 provides the requirements for